antonysigma/abacus-emu/lit/3a_instruction_set.md

 ```

-Multiplication table, unlike others, are taught in multiple culture world wide
+Multiplication table, unlike others, are taught in both eastern and western
-in primary schools.
+cultures.
 Unlike the addition and subtraction instruction set, the
 multiplication table doesn't require an abacus to function.

 ```{.javascript #multiply-commands}